mansoorbarri/website/content/blogs/2024/linux-thinkpad.md

 ---
-title: "Using Linix on a ThinkPad"
+title: "Using Linux on a ThinkPad"
 description: "my brief experience with thinkpads and linux"
 date: "2024-09-17"
 url: "/linux-thinkpad/"